Manhattan 2009

 Baptistry

-Also on the main floor is the baptistry, where vicarious baptisms are performed.
+Also on the main floor is the baptistry and it’s attached changing rooms, where vicarious baptisms are performed.
 Above the baptismal font is a large mural showing the waters of the Jordan River flowing down toward the font.

 The Baptistry murals were painted by Linda Curley Christensen